chandragcp/GitLearnings/README.md

     git clone <<REPO URL on GIThub>>

 Though it appears git remote option is better choice here, but git clone seems working fine for me.

+#SSH setup for Git Repo

 As most of you aware, GIT stopped supporting password authentication couple of years back.
 Hence the only way to synchronize the repos between Github and local systems is SSH only.